Philippines former President Benigno Aquino buried | DW | 26.06.2021

-Filipinos said farewell to the former leader who defended democracy and stood up to China in territorial disputes.
-He died at the age of 61.
+Filipinos have said farewell to former leader Benigno Aquino, who defended democracy and stood up to China in territorial disputes.
+He died earlier this week at the age of 61.

 Former Philippine President Benigno Aquino was buried Saturday in a Manila cemetery, beside his parents, two of the country's democracy icons.